 To evaluate a UIH, we use both qualitative and quantitative measures.
 Qualitatively, we examine if the cluster hierarchies are reasonably describing some topics (meaningfulness).
-Quantitatively, we measure the shape of the cluster trees by calculating the average branching factor [12] (ABF).
+Quantitatively, we measure the shape of the cluster trees by calculating the average branching factor [11] (ABF).
 ABF is defined as the total number of branches of all non-leaf nodes divided by the number of non-leaf nodes.

 We categorized meaningfulness as 'good', 'fair,' or 'bad'.
 Since the leaf clusters should have specific meaning and non-leaf clusters are hard to interpret due to their size, we only evaluated the leaf clusters for meaningfulness.
-This measure is based on interpretability and usability [6] and checks two properties of the leaf: the existence of related words and possibility of combining words.
+This measure is based on interpretability and usability [6] and checks two properties of the leaf the existence of related words and possibility of combining words.
 For instance for the related words, consider 'formal', 'compil', 'befor', 'graphic', 'mathemat', and 'taken' are in a cluster, even though 'befor' and 'taken' do not have any relationship with other words, since other words are classified as a class name, this cluster is evaluated as 'good'.
 And for the possibility of combining words, consider 'research', 'activ', 'class', and 'web' are in a cluster.
-In this case the meaning of the cluster can be estimated as 'research activity' or 'research class'[14], so we regard this cluster as good.
+In this case the meaning of the cluster can be estimated as 'research activity' or 'research class', so we regard this cluster as good [13].
 A cluster is marked as 'good' when it has more than 2/5 of the words that are related or has more than 2 possible composite phrases.
-This is hard to measure, so we tried to be as much skeptical as possible.
+This is hard to measure, so we tried to be skeptical as much as possible.
 For example, suppose a cluster has 'test', 'info', 'thursdai', 'pleas', 'cours', 'avail', and 'appear'.
 In this case one can say 'test info' or 'cours info' are possible composite phrases, but 'test info' does not have any conceptual meaning in our opinion, so we did not count that phrase.
 A cluster is marked as 'bad' when a leaf cluster has more than 15 words because a big leaf cluster is hard to interpret.
 'Fair' leaf clusters are those that are neither good nor bad.

 We categorized shape as 'thin', 'medium,' or 'fat'.
 If a tree's ABF value is 1, the tree is considered a 'thin' tree (marked as 'T' in the following tables).
-If the ABF value of a tree is at least 10, the tree is considered a 'fat' tree (marked as 'F').
+If the ABF value of a tress is at least 10, the tree is considered a 'fat' tree (marked as 'F').
 The rest are 'medium' trees (marked as 'M').
 We consider one more tree type: 'conceptual' tree (marked as 'C'), which subsumes 'M' or 'F' type trees.
 A conceptual tree is one that has at least one node with more than two child clusters and more than 80% of the words in each child cluster have similar meaning.
 An instance is explained in Section 6.1.
 Since we prefer a tree that can represent meaningful concepts, 'C' type trees are the most desirable.
-'T' type trees are degenerate (imagine each node in the hierarchy has only one child and the hierarchy resembles a list, which is usually not how concepts are organized) and hence undesirable.
+'T' type trees are degenerate and are undesirable.